EOC = Emotional Over-Control

 CONSEQUENCES of OVER-CONTROL (cont)

-6. Over-Dependence – BY cutting off (over-controlling) important parts of ourselves – our intuition, observations, intelligence, psychological growth… – keeps us in emotional child-mode, even tho we’re physically adults.
+6. Over-Dependence – BY cutting off important parts of ourselves – our intuition, observations, intelligence, psychological growth… – over-control keeps us in emotional child-mode, even though we’re physically adults.

 This creates a desperate need for others to take care of us as replacement parents, giving them the right & the power to run our lives.
 Arranging this ‘deal’ with someone is not that hard, since there are plenty of other damaged people in the world to choose from who are control freaks